hungcao181/import-devplan-2trackers/README.md

 ### A note about input text-based plan

-* The plan should be in form of hierarchical structure like this: Sprint > Epic > Tickets, sprint by sprint
+* The plan should be in form of hierarchical structure like this: Sprint > Epic > Tickets.
+Each type are on it's own line.
 * Sprint line are in format: <'Sprint'+ delimiter + Sprint name>
 * Epic line are in format: <'Epic'+ delimiter + Epic name>
 * Eelimiter can be space or semi colon